bgando/array-exercises/README.md

 ### [Step 2: Animal Collection](id:collection)
 A collection is an array of objects.

-- Create a variable called animals and set it equal to an empty array
+- Create a variable called `animals` and set it equal to an empty array
-  - Note that this variable is animals (plural) while the variable in step 1 is animal (singular)
+  - Note that this variable is `animals` (plural) while the variable in step 1 is `animal` (singular)
-- Using any method you prefer, add your animal from step 1 to the animals array.
+- Using any method you prefer, add your `animal` from step 1 to the `animals` array.
-- Create a variable called quackers and assign it to the example object that I created above:
+- Create a variable called `quackers` and assign it to this example object:
-  - `{ username: 'duck', tagline: 'Afflack', noises: ['quack', 'honk', 'sneeze', 'growl'] }`
+  - `{ username: 'DaffyDuck', tagline: 'Yippeee!', noises: ['quack', 'honk', 'sneeze', 'growl'] }`

-- Add quackers to the animal array using a different method than before.
+- Add `quackers` to the `animal` array using a different method than before.
-- Inspect your animals array to ensure you have two objects inside.
+- Inspect your `animals` array to ensure you have two objects inside.
 - Create two more animal objects with these properties and your choice of values:
   - username (with a string value)
   - tagline (with a string value)